jweigend/concepts-of-programming-languages/docs/exercises/Exercise3.md

 	mailaddrs := mail.Address{Address: address}
 	sender.SendMail(mailaddrs, message)
 ```
+Interface, client and implementation should be in seperate packages.

 ## Exercise 3.3 - AST - Abstract Syntax Tree
 Write a programm which builds an AST with nodes to evaluate logical expressions with (And, Not, Or with variables)